 The Office of Student Affairs is available to assist you with various challenges that may impact students' performance this time of year.
-Examples include: death of a family member, onset of illness (physical and/or mental), and need for exam accommodations beyond what is available through the Office of Academic Services.
+Examples include: death of a family member, birth of child, onset of illness (physical and/or mental), and need for exam accommodations beyond what is available through the Office of Academic Services.
 Under these special circumstances, the Office of Student Affairs will work with the Office of Academic Services to assist you.
 To request an exam postponement or accommodation, please click here, and submit an email explaining your request, to the Office of Student Affairs in Furman Hall, Suite 474 or via e-mail at firstname.lastname@example.org.
 Please note that all requests are kept confidential.

 Illness Before or During an Exam

 If you become ill prior to the day of an exam, you must contact one of the following offices:

 If you become ill on the day of an exam and believe you will not be able to complete it, do not begin the examination.
 Immediately report your illness to the proctor who will send you to the appropriate administrative office.